pwighton/ci-qms/QM-001--QualityManual.md

     laboratories, data management services, statistical services, and other outsourced service providers

-The conduct of *clinical investigations* may incorporate services provided by CROs, central laboratories, and other service providers as well as custom services developed by third parties to specifications prepared by __NewInstitue__.
+The conduct of *observational studies* may incorporate services provided by CROs, central laboratories, and other service providers as well as custom services developed by third parties to specifications prepared by __NewInstitue__.

-Outsourced activities related to *clinical investigations* shall be performed and documented in accordance with the Outsourced Activities Procedure, SOP-006.
+Outsourced activities related to *observational studies* shall be performed and documented in accordance with the Outsourced Activities Procedure, SOP-006.

 ### 7.7 Investigational Product Management